Any links to Amazon are affiliate links.

 Can you do Babywise if your baby has reflux?
 YES!
 Babywise and reflux can go hand in hand.
 A baby with reflux will most likely be slower to reach sleep milestones than she would if she didn’t have reflux.
 Using Babywise, however, will help your reflux baby sleep leaps and bounds better than she would otherwise.

-Kaitlyn has reflux.
-I have done BW with her since birth.
-While other mothers were sleeping all night holding there reflux babies sitting in a lazy boy, I was wondering how to get her to sleep longer than 8:30-5:30 (she was sleeping in her crib).
+Kaitlyn, my second child, had reflux.
+I did Babywise with her since birth.
+She was not sleeping as well as I hoped she would and as I felt she could if not for the reflux.
+I went searching for help online and left feeling pretty good about our situation.
+While other mothers were sleeping all night holding there reflux babies sitting in a lazy boy, I was wondering how to get her to sleep longer than 8:30 PM-5:30 AM in her crib.

-I think there are great benefits to doing BW with a reflux baby.
+I think there are great benefits to doing Babywise with a reflux baby.
 I think it helps their acid regulate.

 Here are some standard tips for reflux: